 I have worked with many parents and families who have dealt with Child Protective Services in our state.
 Many of them have experiences that ended up benefiting their family.
-Believe it or not, sometimes when a report of abuse or neglect goes to Child Protective Services the resulting investigation can help a family identify potential problems and eliminate them from their lives.
+Believe it or not, sometimes, when a report of abuse or neglect goes to Child Protective Services, the resulting investigation can help a family identify potential problems and eliminate them from their lives.

 CPS caseworkers will act with a great deal of due diligence, professionalism, and respect towards families in most instances.
 However, I have heard a van been exposed to times where I thought CPS acted inappropriately.
 It could be something serious such as a recommendation made through their attorneys to a judge that I thought was not warranted.
-It could also be something minor based on how I have seen parents and grandparents be spoken to by CPS caseworkers.
+It could also be minor based on how I have seen parents and grandparents be spoken to by CPS caseworkers.
 The key is understanding the context that an action is made or a word is said and then determining what you can do about any inappropriate behavior.

 Believe it or not, I have had clients approached me with questions about how to file a lawsuit against Child Protective Services for emotional distress based on an investigation that did not go according to how the parent wanted it to.
-That a parent would get upset at CPS during a contentious and emotional investigation is not out of the ordinary.
+A parent would get upset at CPS during a contentious and emotional investigation that is not out of the ordinary.
 But what could be out of the ordinary is the idea of following through with a lawsuit to address perceived wrongs against you and your family.

 For starters, filing a lawsuit against the government, of which CPS is a part, is very difficult to do.
-I don't want to take up a great deal of time discussing the legalities of using the state of Texas but legally speaking it is possible to file a lawsuit against Child Protective Services.
+I don't want to take up a great deal of time discussing the legalities of using the state of Texas, but legally speaking, it is possible to file a lawsuit against Child Protective Services.
 However, I think it is more productive for us to discuss how you can overcome difficulties within a Child Protective Services case and take advantage of the opportunities within an investigation to not only benefit your family but to remove CPS from your life permanently.

 Visitation issues as a part of a CPS case

 Another important detail to be aware of is that a judge can order Visitation to occur either unsupervised or supervised.
-This means that you could either have Visitation away from any other persons in an unsupervised manner or could have supervised Visitation either with a CPS employee, independent Visitation facility, or even with a relative of yours.
+This means that you could either have Visitation away from any other persons in an unsupervised manner or could have supervised Visitation either with a CPS employee, independent Visitation facility or even with a relative of yours.
 The specific circumstances of your case and the allegations made in the report to CPS will be important and determining what sort of Visitation a judge awards you with.

-Something important to note is that even if your Visitation is supervised at this time you may be able to, and are very likely to in some cases, regain unsupervised Visitation of your child during the later stages of your case.
+Something important to note is that even if your Visitation is supervised at this time, you may be able to, and are very likely to, in some cases, regain unsupervised Visitation of your child during the later stages of your case.
 You need to be patient with the process, with your child, and with yourself during the initial stages of your case if Visitation is supervised.
-As you display appropriate behavior with your child and fulfill the other requirements of your case supervised Visitation will likely turn into unsupervised Visitation.
+As you display appropriate behavior with your child and fulfill the other requirements of your case, supervised Visitation will likely turn into unsupervised Visitation.

 What role do these Visitation sessions play in the overall context of your CPS case?

-The other end of the spectrum finds that if your Visitation sessions do not go well with your children then you may end up with even fewer Visitation opportunities in the future.
+The other end of the spectrum finds that if your Visitation sessions do not go well with your children, then you may end up with even fewer Visitation opportunities in the future.
 Not being on time, completely missing appointments, or acting or behaving in inappropriate ways could result in an abrupt end to your current Visitation session as well as a limiting or restricting of Visitation sessions in the future.
 This is one of the areas of your case where you have direct control over what happens.